vale46n1/immich_duplicate_finder/README.md

 - **Performance Optimized:** Engineered for minimal resource consumption, ensuring fast and efficient duplicate detection even in large datasets.
 - **User-Friendly Interface:** Comes with a simple and intuitive interface, making it accessible to both technical and non-technical users, further enriched by the comparison slider for an enhanced visual interaction.

+**NOTE: The following information details significant enhancements to our project's image analysis capabilities, incorporating advanced AI technologies.
+Users should be aware of these updates as they may affect existing workflows and data management strategies.**

+Latest update of this project introduce a sophisticated image analysis enhancement powered by Facebook AI Similarity Search (FAISS) and deep learning feature extraction.
+This update significantly improves our ability to identify duplicate or similar images, streamlining asset management and enhancing data quality.

+### FAISS Key Features:
+- **FAISS Vector Database Generation**: Leveraging the power of FAISS, we now generate and store high-dimensional feature vectors extracted from images.
+This allows for efficient similarity searches and duplicate detection.
+- **Advanced Feature Extraction**: Utilizing a pretrained ResNet18 model, we extract meaningful features from images, ensuring high accuracy in identifying similarities.
+- **Euclidean Distance for Similarity Measurement**: By employing Euclidean distance measures, our system accurately finds and groups similar images, aiding in the decluttering and organization of image assets.
+- **Streamlit Integration**: For an improved user experience, we've integrated Streamlit, providing an intuitive interface for progress tracking and interactive data exploration.

 ### Future development:

 - **Auto Deletion Options:** Multiple ways to handle detected duplicates, including auto-deletion, manual review, and archival solutions.